matepaiva/month-calendar-generator/README.md

 That's it.
 Now the details:

 ##The config object
-Untill now, there are 3 values you can set in your config object:
+There are some values you can set in your config object:

 ```javascript
   var config = {